 The sales tax law includes an excise tax on some products, such as the tobacco, alcohols, and medicines.

 There is a 2.5% transfer tax on sales of built real estate or land prepared for building, assessed on the total disposal value of the property without any deductions except for villages under certain conditions mentioned in the law.

 There are two distinct types of stamp tax, which are imposed on legal documents, deeds, banking transactions, company formation, insurance premiums, and other transactions, as follows:

 - The nominal stamp tax is imposed on documents, regardless of their value.
 The tax rate for items such as contracts is EGP 0.9 for each paper.

 - Percentage or proportionate stamp tax is levied based on the value of transactions.

 A proportional stamp tax at the rate of 0.4% annually (i.e. 0.1% per quarter) is imposed on the bank's loan and shared by the bank and the client.
 This stamp tax is due on a quarterly basis on the beginning balance of each quarter of credit facilities and loans and advances provided by Egyptian banks or branches of foreign banks during the financial year in addition to the amounts utilised within this quarter.

 Loans from other establishments are not subject to this tax.

-Resident investors trading in or holding shares/securities unlisted on the EGX should be subject to 0.075% stamp tax on the total proceeds realised without deducting any costs.
-As for the non resident investors, the stamp tax should be 0.125% imposed on the total proceeds realised (for the transactions not exceeding the 33% of the company's shares).
+Based on the current law, resident trading in or holding Egyptian shares/securities (whether listed or unlisted on the EGX and whether buyers or sellers) should be subject to 0.05% stamp tax on the total proceeds realised without deducting any costs.
+However, non-resident investors should pay 0.125% on the total value of the transaction.